niksilver/board-game-framework/docs/concepts.md

 * Peer.
 Containing a message sent by another client.
 * Receipt.
 Containing the client's own message when it sends one.

-Additionally there are two other kinds of messages, which are presented differently depending on which layer we're considering.
+A JavaScript small layer sits between a client application and the server to make connectivity easier.
+It adds two other kinds of messages for clients:

-* Closed.
-When the connection closes.
+* Connection.
+Provides a simple update when the connection status changes.
 * Error.
 If there is some error either decoding JSON or with the connection.
-  A connection error is always followed by a Closed.

 ## Connecting to the server